×

 When we asked people living in Quebec City what life is like and how people spend their time, they said:

 "Expat and digital nomads in Quebec City enjoy a vibrant and diverse culture, with a mix of French and English influences.
 The city is known for its beautiful architecture, stunning views of the St. Lawrence River, and a variety of outdoor activities.
 Expats and digital nomads can find a wide range of accommodation options, from traditional apartments to modern condos.
 The city is also home to a number of coworking spaces, making it easy for digital nomads to stay connected and productive.
 The cost of living in Quebec City is relatively low, making it an attractive destination for expats and digital nomads.
-With its rich culture, vibrant nightlife, and stunning natural beauty, Quebec City is an ideal destination for expats and digital nomads," explained one expat living in Quebec City, Canada.
+With its rich culture, vibrant nightlife, and stunning natural beauty, Quebec City is an ideal destination for expats and digital nomads," said one expat who made the move to Quebec City.

 What do expats in Quebec City appreciate most about the local culture?